Markus Winkelhock: 2007 European Grand Prix

 In the race, Winkelhock started last on the 22-car grid alongside teammate Adrian Sutil.
 On the formation lap, with the rest of the field on dry-weather tyres, the team made a last-second decision to call Winkelhock into the pits to switch to full wet tyres.
 When pouring rain forced almost all the others to pit at the end of the first lap, Winkelhock was able to move into the lead, passing some cars as they pitted, and even passing Kimi Räikkönen on the track as the Finn tip-toed around to the pits, eventually building a lead of 19 seconds by the end of the second lap.
-By lap 4 he had a lead of 33 seconds over Ferrari's Felipe Massa in 2nd place.
+By lap 4, he had a lead of 33 seconds over Ferrari's Felipe Massa in second place.
 As the rain got heavier, the stewards first sent out the safety car and then suspended the race following a series of spins in the first corner behind the safety car.
 The race restarted after the rain had eased.
 Winkelhock and his team chose to start on full wet tyres on a drying track in the hope of further showers, as the team expected he would be overtaken by faster cars anyway.
 The gamble failed and, having restarted the race from the lead, Winkelhock quickly fell down the order.
 He retired on lap 15 with hydraulic problems that caused a small fire.
 He had led for a total of six laps.

 According to Bob Varsha of the Speed Channel commentary team, Winkelhock is the only driver in Formula One history to start last on the grid and lead the race in his first Grand Prix, and due to the red flag and restart, is also the only driver in Formula One history to start both last and first on the grid in the same Grand Prix.
-Despite his performance in the race, the Spyker team opted against giving Winkelhock a drive for the remainder of the 2007 season for sponsorship reasons.
+Despite his performance in the race, the Spyker team opted against giving Winkelhock a drive for the remainder of the 2007 season, instead opting for Super Aguri test driver Sakon Yamamoto.